onndr/PokemonsFightSimulator/README.md

 # PokemonsFightSimulator
-Python project 1 semestr in WUT
+1 semester project at WUT

+Written with PyQT